- What tethered shooting is

 The overall best thing is using the “live view mode”.
 With that, you can see your final composition before you put the trigger.
 And you have the possibility to easily layer multiple images in post-processing.

 Another big advantage is that you have full control over your focus.
 You can easily set it manually by being your image on a big screen.
-And you can to all your changes of the cam and flash settings from distance.
+And you can to all your changes in the cam and flash settings from distance.

 As résumé, there is no longer an excuse in not implementing a tethered solution in your workflow.
 It will help to make you even more professional on your food photography journey.
 So get up and get it done right now.